Welcome to Part 3, the last instalment of my 3-part series on How To Save Power & Slash Your Electric Bills!

 In this way, you’re using power only when you need it.
 It is also safer for you and your family.

 I used to heat up the oil in the pan while cutting my vegetables and the oil almost caught fire.
 Cutting up my vegetables took longer than I expected.

-Get your FREE Smart Goals Planner and Budget Success Planner when you click on the SUBSCRIBE button above.
+Get your FREE Smart Goals Planner, Budget Success Planner and more gifts worth $30, when you click on the SUBSCRIBE button above.

 #30.
 Boil water using a kettle

 If you need hot water for cooking, boil the water in a kettle, instead of boiling water on your stove.
 This saves you time and power.